dokester/BayesicFitting/README.md

 ## What's new.
- + 23 Oct 2020 version 2.6.0
+ + 18 Feb 2021 version 2.7.0
-   * New class: PhantomSampler; adaptations in Engines, Explorer, WalkerList
+   * New class: EvidenceProblem & ModelDistribution; adaptations in NestedSampler and tests.
-   * Restructured NestedSampler to accommodate PhantomSampler
-   * Test harnass for PhantomSampler
-   * Option: fix parameters in BasicSplinesModel
-   * Confusing __str__ method in compound models improved

- + 6 Nov 2020 versions 2.6.1
-   * Avoid infinities in unbound Priors
+   * Change in constrain method definition
-   * mcycles in initialization of MonteCarlo
+   * decay in ExpModel
-   * convert xdata, ydata, weights using numpy.asarray

- + 11 Dec 2020 versions 2.6.2
-   * Add limits and circular to Priors
-   * Finetune Engines
+   * some seldom errors, clean-up & new test harnasses.

 ## Content